How Switch Works? How Does It Learn MAC Addresses?

 Step 10

-Click Broadcast ARP for more information.
-As you can see in the image below, PC1 broadcasts to the destination address ff:ff:ff:ff:ff:ff because it does not know the IP address of PC2.
+Click ARP Broadcast for more information.
+As in the image below, PC1 will broadcast to the target address ff:ff:ff:ff:ff:ff because it does not know the IP of PC2 yet.

 Step 11